Kingswood Prep School and Nursery, Bath

 It’s a musical school, with all pupils involved in some way.
 Each week there are over 200 different music lessons, from the electric guitar to the harp and everything in between.
 Choirs sing at Bath Abbey and take part in the O2 Young Voices (the largest school choir concerts in the world).

-Drama is also big– what starts as role-play in the early years, becomes fully-fledged theatre further up the school.
-Pupils were excited about not one but two Shakespeare plays at Christmas – one a modern version of Macbeth, the other a more trad take on Twelfth Night.
+Drama is also big – what starts as role-play in the early years, becomes fully-fledged theatre further up the school.
+There’s a new drama studio with matt black walls (soon to be clad with full-sized mirrors) and professional theatre lighting.
 The school works with professional arts organisations like the Tobacco Factory Theatres (one of the UK’s leading theatrical venues) and the prestigious Bath Festivals.
 LAMDA and ESB (English Speaking Board) activities and exams.

 Kids eat most of their meals in an 18th century mansion called Summerhill which was designed by the architect of Bath’s famous Royal Crescent.
 And the grub?
 Ooh, it’s lovely! say the pupils.